EN

 • its geographic or functional scope;

-• its potential sensitivity;
+• its possible sensitivity;

 • its conditions of use and distribution.